Shaq10/GamingWPF/README.md

 All tasks which I set out to complete were done.
 All CRUD functionality for each of the 5 tables has been implemented so I have achieved the MVP.
 In addition to this I have also improved the aesthetics of the GUI so that it has a nice layout and complimenting colours which make the user experience enjoyable

 ### Sprint Retrospective
-Majority of the Tasks which were completed for this sprint were similar to other taks which I had done in the previous 2 sprints so it wasn't too difficult or time sonsuming to finish off this work.
+Majority of the Tasks which were completed for this sprint were similar to other taks which I had done in the previous 2 sprints so it wasn't too difficult or time consuming to finish off this work.
 In order to do the Order page as I intended, I learnt how to combine the values from two list boxes containing data from two separate tables.
 I also made some unit tests for my update methods but these failed, although when tested manually these should have passed.
-Numerous people in the cohort had said issues.
+Numerous people in the cohort had the same issue.
 I dedicated some time to preparing for the group presentation so I didn't finish my project as early as I hoped but it was still in good time

 # Project Review
 This was a successful project for me because I was able to produce the fully functioning MVP within the given time.
 All the user stories which I set out to do were completed but I may add extra functionality